 - Mouth sores

-If any of these symptoms sound familiar to you, call Austin Dental Care for comfortable care at 512-518-6392.
+If any of these symptoms sound familiar to you, call Austin Dental Care for comfortable bleeding gums treatment at 512-518-6392.
 Dr. Wainwright and his team are passionate about giving patients an array of options as solutions for their dental problems.

 Gum Disease Treatment Options

-Dentists offer these common surgical and non-surgical treatments for patients with gum disease.
+Dentists offer these common surgical and non-surgical bleeding gums treatments for patients with gum disease.

 Scaling and Root Planing: Scaling and root planing are two treatments that often used in conjunction to help clean gums and fight gum inflammation.
 Scaling goes beneath the gum line to remove plaque and tartar and provide a deep clean.
 Root planing smooths out tooth roots to help gums reattach to teeth.